top of page

 What Does the NHS Say About Sleeping Pills?

-The NHS recommends lifestyle interventions and Cognitive Behavioural Therapy for Insomnia (CBT-I), which has been shown in multiple clinical trials to offer long-term sleep improvement without side effects.
+The NHS recommends lifestyle interventions and Cognitive Behavioural Therapy for Insomnia (CBT-I).
+This approach has been shown in multiple clinical trials to offer long-term sleep improvement without side effects.

 Safer Alternatives to Sleeping Pills